kimjammer/Neuro/README.md

 ### Other Projects/Software

 Install [oobabooga/text-generation-webui](https://github.com/oobabooga/text-generation-webui), and download an LLM model to use.
-I used [Mistral 7B Instruct v0.2 GPTQ](https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.2-GPTQ).
+I used [Llama 3 8B Instruct GGUF](https://huggingface.co/NousResearch/Meta-Llama-3-8B-Instruct-GGUF).

 Install Vtube Studio from Steam.
 I used the default Hiyori model.